 The Careers Department in Glenlola works to enable you to make informed decisions about your future career.
-Following the mock examination results in January, you will indicate your proposed subject choices for AS Level study.
+Following the mock examination results, you will indicate your proposed subject choices for AS Level study.
 Decisions about AS choices can impact upon options in Higher Education and future career direction.

 Year 12: An individual careers interview taken by Careers Advisers and the Parent Consultation afternoon provide support, advice and guidance for future plans.
+Year 12 pupils have also participated in Careers sessions taken by Careers staff during form time.